material-foundation/flutter-packages/README.md

 ![](https://raw.githubusercontent.com/material-foundation/google-fonts-flutter/master/readme_images/main.gif)

 With the `google_fonts` package, `.ttf` or `.otf` files do not need to be stored in your assets folder and mapped in the pubspec.
-Instead, they can be fetched once via http at runtime, and cached in the app's file system.
-This is ideal for development, and can be the preferred behavior for production apps that are looking to reduce the app bundle size.
-Still, you may at any time choose to include the font file in the assets, and the Google Fonts package will prioritize pre-bundled files over http fetching.
+Instead, they can be fetched via HTTP at runtime and cached in the app's file system.
+This is ideal for development and can be the preferred behaviour for production apps looking to reduce the app bundle size.
+Still, you may choose to include the font file in the assets, and the Google Fonts package will prioritize pre-bundled files over HTTP fetching.
-Because of this, the Google Fonts package allows developers to choose between pre-bundling the fonts and loading them over http, while using the same API.
+Because of this, the Google Fonts package allows developers to choose between pre-bundling the fonts and loading them over HTTP while using the same API.

 For example, say you want to use the [Lato](https://fonts.google.com/specimen/Lato) font from Google Fonts in your Flutter app.